tjluozhongjin/Transfiguration/README.md

 	return self.KEYPAD[rowVal][colVal]
 ```

 Eight GPIO pins would be occupied.
-See detailed code in `keypad.py` , check for
+See detailed code in `keypad.py`.

 ##### Mechanical Transmission